 |Western Australia||Elder Abuse Helpline||1300 724 679|

 You may also like to get help from an advocate.
-Advocacy services can give you information about your rights and responsibilities and let you know if you should raise your concerns to the Aged Care Complaints Commissioner.
+Advocacy services can give you information about your rights and responsibilities and let you know if you should raise your concerns to the Aged Care Quality and Safety Commission.
 Advocacy services are free, confidential and independent.
 Call the National Aged Care Advocacy Line on 1800 700 600 (freecall) or visit the Older Persons Advocacy Network (OPAN) website to find out more about advocacy services.